samschott/desktop-notifier/docs/background/platform_support.rst

 Gnome, notifications of critical urgency will remain visible until closed by the user and their buttons will always be expanded.

-This is currently not supported on macOS where critical notifications would require a special entitlement issued by Apple.
+On macOS, critical notifications require a special app entitlement issued by Apple.

 Buttons
 *******

-Our implementation for macOS 10.13 and lower supports only a single button.
-On iOS and macOS 10.14+, we support an unlimited number of buttons.
+macOS supports an unlimted number of buttons.

 Linux desktop environments and notification servers may or may not support a varying number of buttons.
 Gnome desktops typically support up to three buttons.